githubacct0/kalos-frontend/README.md

 }
 ```

+The code above creates a new user client, which can handle the request for us.
+It then creates a new user called `req`, standing for "request".
+The new user has the ID set on it using the `req.setId(ID);` line.
+Lastly, with the ID specified, the client we made is used to do a `Get` request.
+The get request returns a response - 'res' - which is the rest of that user's information as gotten from the database.

 ### Fetching a list of users who are employees

 Fetching lists requires you to specify the page (the API is constrained to return arrays with 25 entities at a time to simplify API usage and server code).
 Unlike the other methods, the `BatchGet` method returns a protobuf.
 Simply call the `toObject` method available to all protobufs to convert it to an object and then access the `resultsList` property.
 Under the hood this type will always be called `XList` where `X` is the kind of entity the client works with (in this case `UserList`).